AdobeDocs/experience-platform.en/help/sources/sources-sdk/overview.md

 >
 >Sources SDK is currently in beta and your organization may not have access to it yet.
 The functionality described in this documentation is subject to change.

-Adobe Experience Platform Sources SDK is a set of configuration APIs that allow you to integrate a REST API-based source to bring your data to Experience Platform.
+Adobe Experience Platform Sources SDK is a set of configuration APIs that allow you to integrate a REST API-based source using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/) to bring your data to Experience Platform.

 With Sources SDK, you can:

-* Configure a new source to the Platform catalog, complete with create, read, update, and delete functionalities, as well as abilities to test and publish the source through API-driven `connectionSpec` access;
+* Configure a new source to the Platform catalog, complete with create, read, update, and delete functionalities, as well as abilities to test and publish the source through [!DNL Flow Service];
 * Define authentication types for your source;
 * Publish your source to one or all IMS Organizations;
-* Create user-facing documentation for your source.
+* Create user-facing documentation for your new source.

 ## Understanding sources